GPSDD/doc-api/source/includes/api/_subscriptions.md

 Field         |                            Description                            |               Type
 ------------- | :---------------------------------------------------------------: | -----------------:
 name          |                               Name                                |               Text
-application   |                  Application of the subscription                  |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      |   This field contains the subscription is of type email or hook   |             Object -- type       |                               Type                                |       EMAIL or URL
+application   |                  Application of the subscription                  |          data4sdgs
+language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      |   This field contains the subscription is of type email or hook   |             Object -- type       |                               Type                                |       EMAIL or URL